tobq/loadable/README.md

-Below is an updated README that starts with the basics and gradually introduces the concept of a loading token.
-We focus first on how Loadable works at a high level, then delve into the optional class-based token as a more advanced feature.
+Below is an updated **README** that includes a section on **caching**.
+It starts with the basics and gradually introduces the concept of a loading token, then covers how to leverage caching (using in-memory, `localStorage`, or `indexedDB`).

 ---